Key Points

 Introduction

-The term 鈥業nvestigation鈥 can be applied to many types of journalistic output, designed to shed light on a matter of public interest.
-Many programmes may include elements of investigation.
-However, this guidance is confined to larger-scale investigations that scrutinise an individual, groups of individuals, a business or other organisations to reveal serious crime or anti-social behaviour or matters of significant public interest.
+The term 'Investigation' can be applied to many types of journalistic content, designed to shed light on matters of public interest.
+All sorts of content may include elements of investigation.
+However, this guidance is confined to larger-scale investigations that scrutinise an individual, groups of individuals, a business or other organisations to reveal serious crime, serious anti-social behaviour or wrongdoing, or other such matters of significant public interest.
 They may also contain a significant element of undercover work (and usually ongoing use of secret recording) central to the evidence-gathering - particularly where an individual may be sent undercover to work within or otherwise infiltrate that organisation.

-The Editorial Guidelines contain many principles and practices relevant to investigations; the guidance here is some of the best practice learned from a variety of programmes over the years.
-Other Guidance notes 鈥 such as those relating to Secret Recording and Right of Reply 鈥 include relevant information too, and it is advisable to discuss all investigations with Editorial Policy throughout the process.
+The Editorial Guidelines contain many principles and practices relevant to investigations; the guidance here is some of the best practice learned from a variety of such investigations over the years.
+Other guidance notes – such as those relating to Secret Recording and Right of Reply – include relevant information too, and it is advisable to discuss all investigations with Editorial Policy throughout the process.

-Where possible, investigations should normally be broadcast when ready rather than held for scheduling purposes or as part of a series.
-Any exceptions should be agreed beforehand so the risks of the programme sitting on the shelf can be properly assessed on a case-by-case basis.
+Where possible, investigations should normally be published or broadcast when ready rather than held for scheduling purposes or as part of a series.
+Any exceptions should be agreed beforehand so the risks of the content sitting on the shelf can be properly assessed on a case-by-case basis.

 Start-Up Considerations

-The Editorial Guidelines require that any proposal to undertake an investigation into crime or serious anti-social behaviour must be referred to a senior editorial figure or, for independents, to the commissioning editor.
+The Editorial Guidelines require that any proposal to undertake an investigation into serious crime or serious anti-social behaviour must be referred to a senior editorial figure or, for independents, to the commissioning editor.
+Editorial Policy and Programme Legal Advice must also be consulted.
 It can often be helpful to produce a detailed outline laying out the aims of the investigation, the existing evidence and the parameters of the inquiry.

-It will normally be necessary to hold a start-up discussion with key members of the production team, undercover operatives, a senior editorial figure and 鈥 as necessary 鈥 Editorial Policy, Programme Legal Advice and 成人快手 Safety, in order to consider the risks and management of the investigation.
-These discussions should be held at the earliest possible stage and may even be required before a firm commitment is made to production of a programme 鈥 for example, where it is intended in the first instance to carry out development work involving deception or undercover operations.
+It will normally be necessary to hold a start-up discussion with key members of the production team, undercover operatives, a senior editorial figure and Editorial Policy, Programme Legal Advice and ³ÉÈË¿ìÊÖ Safety, in order to consider the risks and management of the investigation.
+These discussions should be held at the earliest possible stage and may even be required before a firm commitment is made to production of a programme.

 Before any undercover work begins, appropriate members of the production team should be aware of all relevant Editorial Guidelines and guidance, practices to be followed when using secret filming equipment, how to carry out filming in such a way that the footage and its evidential value can be verified by the production team, the contemporaneous note-taking and record keeping required, and legal and safety considerations.